stv707/app-x/README.md

-# Build Simple Website with NodeJS, Express & EJS view engine
+### Simple Website with NodeJS, Express & EJS view engine

-## Document
+### For Azure Kubernetes Services and Azure Container Instances (AKS / ACI )

+### How to use this?

+* A docker image already available for this code @ https://hub.docker.com/r/stv707/appx